Targeted Poverty Alleviation: The Targeted Poverty Alleviation Campaign

-A National Poverty Registration System
+A national poverty registration system

 In January 2014, the Central People's Government of the PRC published the "Opinions on Innovative Mechanisms to Promote Rural Poverty Alleviation and Development".
-In order to find the “real poor” and “really alleviate poverty” the state planned a national database (jiandang lika) where every poor household (instead of county) is registered, where their progress can be tracked and where they can be “managed dynamically”.
+In order to find the "real poor" and "really alleviate poverty" the state planned a national database (jiandang lika) where every poor household (instead of county) is registered, where their progress can be tracked and where they can be "managed dynamically".
 By 2019, the system registered data of 128,000 villages and 290,000 households.
 It identified Guizhou, Hunan, Guangxi, Sichuan and Yunnan as the most poverty-stricken areas.